jsonmvc/jsonmvc/README.md

 It lets you create robust web applications with unprecedented simplicity.
 No syntax to learn and no abstractions it gives you more with much less.

-Traditional frameworks make use of classes, instances, prototypes, inheritance, context or functional composition.
+In general, frameworks require you to use classes, instances, prototype, inheritance, context or functional composition.

-**JSONMVC** is strikingly different and it takes great pride in removing everything but the essential.
+**JSONMVC** is strikingly different.
+It removes all of these from your application and gives you a declarative approach instead.

 Status: **Official Pre-Alpha release coming soon**